inet-framework/inet-tutorials/wireless/doc/step8.rst

 consumption model maps the activity of the core parts of the radio (the transmitter and the receiver) to power (energy) consumption.
-The core parts of the radio themselves do not contain anything about power consumption, they only expose their state variables.
+The core parts of the radio themselves do not contain anything about power consumption; they only expose their state variables.
 This allows one to switch to arbitrarily complex (or simple) power consumption models, without affecting the operation of the radio.
 The energy consumption model can be specified in the ``energyConsumerType`` parameter of the